RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

 <% end %>
 ```

-This is pragmatic, but when it comes to tables I like to think of it in terms of columns.
-So let us try to supercharge our table component and to enable something like this:
+This approach is pragmatic, but personally, I prefer to think of tables in terms of columns.
+So, let's supercharge our table component to enable something like this:

 ```erb
 <%= render TableComponent.new(data: @products) do |table| %>